 “During 2014, we saw an increase in the scale and scope of reporting on malevolent cyber activity that can be measured by the amount of corporate data stolen or deleted, personally identifiable information (PII) compromised, or remediation costs incurred by U.S. victims,” the report says.

 These factors have caused governmental agencies and corporations to rely more on white hat hackers, or cybersecurity experts who use their skills ethically.
 One PwC report found that American companies’ cybersecurity budgets have grown twice as much as information technology budgets over the past two years.
-More than 75 percent of U.S. executives surveyed said they were more concerned about cybersecurity threats in the previous year.
+More than 75 percent of U.S. executives surveyed said they were more concerned about cybersecurity threats than the previous year.

 White Hat Hacking as a Profession

 White hats, black hats and gray hats comprise the three types of hackers, according to Wired.

 - White hats discover vulnerabilities and then notify the vendor.

 - Black hats are criminals who use software holes, attack methods and other malicious tools to steal data and sell information to other criminals.

 - Gray hats fall in the middle of the spectrum.
 They typically sell software holes and vulnerabilities to governments, which will hack into the systems of adversaries or criminal suspects.

 White hat hackers can be employed in-house at cybersecurity firms, governmental agencies and technology companies.
 In the automotive industry, manufacturers are hiring white hat hackers to help secure self driving cars.
 With the rise of the Internet of Things, businesses in several industries are starting to understand just how vulnerable their products and infrastructure may be, and this is leading to more career opportunities for white hat hackers.